 - Trains have more legroom but hold on to rails if there is a need to move around.

 - If you have to travel alone with a baby, click on this link to read more.

 - Airport screening machines are safe even for pregnant women.
-If one is uncomfortable when going through this machine, inform the airport security personnel, that you are pregnant.
-Ask for alternative such as a physical "pat down" search instead.
+If one is uncomfortable when going through this machine, inform the airport security personnel of your pregnancy.
+Ask for an alternative such as a physical "pat down" search instead.

-- Wear seat belt all the time.
-Potential air turbulence can make you uncomfortable
+- Wear the seat belt all the time.
+Potential air turbulence can make you uncomfortable.

-- Some cruise line has doctor on board.
-If in doubt, check with the company in case of complication, during the journey.
-Check if the port of call has immediate access to the medical centre.
+- Some cruise line has a doctor on board.
+If in doubt, check with the company in case of complications during the journey.
+Check if the port of call has immediate access to the medical center.

 - Make sure seasickness medication is suitable for pregnant women.

-When we are on vacation or if we have to travel on business, there are so many things that we want to do.
-However, remember that pregnant women tend to tire easily.
-The different time zone and eating meals that one may not be accustomed to may add to your fatigue.
+When you are on vacation or have to travel on business, there are so many things that you want to do.
+However, pregnant women tend to tire easily.
+The different time zone and eating meals that you are not accustomed to can add to your fatigue.
 So use your common sense and slow down when needed.

 Finally, do not forget to enjoy yourself and have a pleasant journey of motherhood.